reactive/data-client/docs/rest/api/RestEndpoint.md

   readonly schema?: Schema | undefined;
   readonly method?: string;
   readonly body?: any;
+  readonly searchParams?: any;
+  process?(value: any, ...args: any): any;
 }

 export class RestEndpoint<O extends RestGenerics = any> extends Endpoint {